Zunum Aero: History

 Nearly all of the 70 staff were laid off in November 2018, bringing complaints of unpaid wages.
 Both the headquarters in Bothell near Seattle and facilities in Indianapolis closed.
 Zunum has since released information saying that their hardware and technical assets are in their possession and in storage, and that they are currently fundraising for the next chapter of their company.

-In November 2020, Zunum Aero filed a lawsuit against Boeing alleging that Boeing tried “to gain access to proprietary information, intellectual property” and then used its dominance “to delay and then foreclose” Zunum’s operation, “in order to maintain its dominant position in commercial aviation by stifling competition”, using this proprietary information “to provide a hybrid-electric propulsion system for a different aircraft design” with Safran.
+In November 2020, Zunum Aero filed a lawsuit against Boeing alleging that Boeing tried “to gain access to proprietary information, intellectual property” and then used its dominance “to delay and then foreclose” Zunum's operation, “in order to maintain its dominant position in commercial aviation by stifling competition”, using this proprietary information “to provide a hybrid-electric propulsion system for a different aircraft design” with Safran.

-Zunum said that Boeing tried to poach Zunum’s engineers.
+Zunum said that Boeing tried to poach Zunum's engineers.

+Zunum won a $72 million jury verdict in May 2024 against Boeing.
+In August 2024, however, a federal judge threw out the verdict and entered judgment as a matter of law for Boeing.

 Six-to-12-seat ZA10

 Development

 On 5 October 2017, Zunum Aero formally launched the development of a six-to-12-seat aircraft.
 Purchase cost was expected to stay below the list price of a $4.5 million single-engine turboprop such as the Pilatus PC-12 or Cessna Denali.

 Zunum targeted a $250 hourly operating cost including fuel, electricity, and batteries, or 8 cents per ASM.

 This would have been inferior to a Boeing 737 for 300–500 mi sectors, comparable to a Q400 over 300–400 mi, and 3 to 5 times cheaper than a similarly sized PC-12 or Beechcraft King Air.

 In May 2018, private jet charter JetSuite was announced as the launch customer for the proposed nine-passenger hybrid, for up to 100 aircraft.
 Zunum investor JetBlue Airways was also a strategic investor in JetSuite, led by founding JetBlue executive Alex Wilcox.

 Ground tests of hybrid-electric power system subassemblies began in early 2018.
-In October 2018, Zunum selected Safran to supply a new 3Z variant of its 1,700-2,000 hp (1,270-1,500 kW) Ardiden turboshaft, delivering 500kW with an electric generator.
+In October 2018, Zunum selected Safran to supply a new 3Z variant of its 1,700-2,000 hp (1,270-1,500 kW) Ardiden turboshaft, delivering 500 kW with an electric generator.

 Turbogenerator and batteries were each designed to provide about half the power required initially, before batteries improved and could take over.

 The battery pack energy density would have been upgraded regularly, to increase planned range from 700 to 1,000 mi between 2020 and 2030.

 The evolving batteries would have been certified every two years and introduced often, in line with their anticipated short cycle lives at high utilization rates.